Windmilling clusters of active quadrupoles: Results and Discussion

 Beginning with the topmost plot, which shows the angle distribution of the pairs, we see that for both the active gas (green) and the triangular active (blue), there are practically no preferred angles.
-However, it must be noted that these plots are all dependent on the number of clusters of size $n$ in the system to obtain statistics.
+However, it must be noted that these plots are all dependent on the number of clusters of size $n$ in the system to obtain statistics, as these directly depend on how many angles are averaged over.
 The initial triangular magnetic and magnetically dominated systems show a roughly symmetric distribution around $90^\circ$, suggesting the formation of roughly orthogonal pairs.
 These two distributions also show few alignments close to $0^\circ$ or $180^\circ$ degrees, which are the most unfavorable in terms of the quadrupole interactions.
-This symmetry is broken for the high-P\'eclet triangle fluid, where angles above $90^\circ$ degrees are preferred and additionally, some pairs close to $180^\circ$ degrees are found.
+This symmetric distribution around $90^{\circ}$ is expected based on the quadrupolar interactions, especially for large values of $\lambda$.
+Yet, when we consider the high-P\'eclet, high-$\lambda$ triangle fluid, angles above $90^\circ$ degrees are preferred and additionally, some pairs close to $180^\circ$ degrees are found.
+It is the polarity of the particles which breaks the symmetry.
 This effect is slightly counterintuitive, but can be explained when considering that there are two possible angles for each simple geometric alignment depending on the orientation of the director.
 Close to the magnetic minimum of 90 degrees, this appears to be irrelevant.
 But at magnetically unfavorable alignment, the higher angle would correspond to the particle activity pointing inwards toward the other particle.
 This would suggest a sort of jamming effect: for magnetically unfavorable angles, particles with co-aligned activity can separate due to the torque of the magnetic repulsion.
 However, if the particle is pointed in the opposite orientation, it is not able to separate.